marqdouj/dotnet.web.jsinterop.azure.maps.atlas/README.md

 	- `GetView/SetView`.
 Gets/Sets which set of geopolitically disputed borders and labels are displayed on the map.
    - `Sandbox`: add new demo pages.
 	- `NotifyEvents`.
 Demonstrates using custom events for notifications.
 	- `AtlasGlobal`.
-Demonstrates getting the map version, and setting the language and view.
+Demonstrates getting the map version, and setting the language and/or view.

 ## [Release Notes (All)](Documents/ReleaseNotes.md)